Thousands of migrants held in squalor under Texas bridge – KION546

 “These people are desperate … and they’re determined to get here,” said Val Verde County Sheriff Joe Frank Martinez.

-The number of migrants — many of them Haitian — assembled in the temporary site have swelled from roughly 400 one week ago to more than 12,000 on Friday in a mounting immigration crisis for the Biden administration.
+The number of migrants — many of them Haitian — assembled in the temporary site has swelled from roughly 400 one week ago to around 13,990 on Friday in a mounting immigration crisis for the Biden administration.

 Haiti is reeling from a major earthquake that left more than 2,000 people dead and thousands more injured, as well as from the assassination of President Jovenel Moise in July.